projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-overview.rst

 Industry Usage
 ==============

-A typical industry usage would include one Windows HMI + one RT VM:
+A typical industry usage includes one Windows HMI + one real-time VM (RTVM):

-- Windows HMI as a guest OS with display to provide Human Machine Interface
+- Windows HMI as a guest OS with display to provide human-machine interface
-- RT VM that runs a specific RTOS on it to handle real-time workloads such as PLC control
+- RTVM that runs a specific RTOS on it to handle real-time workloads such as PLC control

 ACRN supports a Windows* Guest OS for such HMI capability.
-ACRN continues to add features to enhance its real-time performance to meet hard-RT key performance indicators for its RT VM:
+ACRN continues to add features to enhance its real-time performance to meet hard-RT key performance indicators for its RTVM:

 - Cache Allocation Technology (CAT)
 - Memory Bandwidth Allocation (MBA)